bengras/goboek.nl/content/blog/004_buildsystem.md

 on-the-surface symptoms.

 I should add that, powerful as the system is, it is not magical.
-The system provides reproducibility of builds, independent of the host environment, when used properly.
-This doesn't mean there are no problems, but that the state is manageable, and only minimally dependent on the host environment.
+When used properly, the system provides reproducibility of builds independent of the host environment.
+This doesn't mean there are no problems.
+It means the state is manageable and only minimally dependent on the host environment.
 In the best case, all problems are solved just once.
 Once it is solved by the first person, someone else shouldn't bump into it again.
 Even if the hosting environments